 Ingredients and cooking

-As just said, this tofu with spicy garlic sauce recipe is completely vegan.
+As just said, this garlic sauce tofu recipe is completely vegan.
 For the tofu, we suggest you use medium-firm tofu that you will cut into pieces of 1,5 cm in thickness.

 The only part of the recipe that requires a bit more time is making the garlic sauce.
 For this, you will need oil, ginger, Sichuan chili bean paste, rice wine, vinegar, sugar, water, corn starch, and chili.
 If you have any supermarkets nearby, you won’t have any issues finding all these ingredients.
 Only for the Sichuan chili bean paste, you might need to go to a grocery store specializing in Chinese cuisine.
 Plus, you won’t use the entire amount so you will have it ready for your next Chinese dish.
 It is used in a lot of dishes!